dorindabassey/vhost-device/vhost-device-gpu/README.md

 It might be possible to build those libraries using musl and then build the gpu device, but this is not tested.

-We are currently only supporting sharing the display output to QEMU through a socket using the transfer_read operation triggered by `VIRTIO_GPU_CMD_TRANSFER_FROM_HOST_3D` to transfer data from and to virtio-gpu 3D resources.
-It'll be nice to have support for directly sharing display output resource using dmabuf.

-This device does not yet support the `VIRTIO_GPU_CMD_RESOURCE_CREATE_BLOB`, `VIRTIO_GPU_CMD_SET_SCANOUT_BLOB` and `VIRTIO_GPU_CMD_RESOURCE_ASSIGN_UUID` features.
+This device does not yet support the `VIRTIO_GPU_CMD_SET_SCANOUT_BLOB` feature.
-This requires https://github.com/rust-vmm/vhost/pull/251, which in turn requires QEMU API stabilization.
-Because blob resources are not yet supported, some capsets are limited:
-- Venus (Vulkan implementation in virglrenderer project) support is not available at all.
-- gfxstream-vulkan and gfxstream-gles support are exposed, but can practically only be used for display output, there is no hardware acceleration yet.
+Regular SET_SCANOUT handles both 2D and blob resources.

 ## Features

 This crate supports three GPU backends: virglrenderer, gfxstream (both enabled by default), and null.
+Blob resource support enables Venus (Vulkan) for hardware-accelerated Vulkan rendering.

 The **virglrenderer** backend uses the [virglrenderer-rs](https://crates.io/crates/virglrenderer-rs) crate, which provides Rust bindings to the native virglrenderer library.
 It translates